Login | Register | Subscribe to the GG RSS Feed

 Satisfying your color-lust with leaf-peeping

-Fall FoliageFall FoliageNature’s ready for her annual striptease and lots of are thinking just like you.
-Plan in advance for this adventure and ensure your getaway is all you’re hoping for – minus the frustration.
+vibrant fall colorsIt's time to scope out the best vantage point for watching the fall foliage transformation in New England and Southern Ontario.
+Plan in advance for this adventure and ensure your getaway is all you're hoping for - minus the frustration.

 Reserve in advance

-New England, Southern Ontario and Quebec are the fall hot-spots, which means ins, lodges and B&B’s fill up fast.
-If your first choice is fully booked, a larger city allows you to make lots of day trips in multiple directions.
-Toronto is an hour’s drive from Niagara and Muskoka, while Boston opens up the beauty of Massachusetts.
+New England, Southern Ontario and Quebec are the fall hot-spots, which means inns, lodges and B&B's fill up fast.
+If you're planning a multi-day trip and crave variety, choose a larger city with lots of day-trip options.
+Toronto is a short hour's drive from Niagara and Muskoka, while Boston opens up the beauty of Massachusetts.

 If your schedule is flexible, consider traveling Sunday through Thursday instead of on the weekend.
 You’ll have your choice of accommodation and enjoy innkeepers who have more time to chat and share local hideouts with you.